North Pier Search Consulting is dedicated to offering specialty consulting services to fiduciaries of all types.

 North Pier has always assumed the role of our clients' advocates and pioneers of progress in the industry.

 Born and raised in the North Suburbs of Chicago, Jim Scheinberg came to Southern California in 1987 to pursue his B.A. in Political Science at University of California, Los Angeles.
 He achieved the Certified Investment Management Analyst (CIMA®) designation in 2001 from The Investment Management Consultants Association (IMCA®) in conjunction with the Wharton School of Business of the University of Pennsylvania.
-He is a quoted resource to journalists, a regular guest expert on a syndicated radio and a regular speaker at industry conferences.
-Jim also regularly serves as a consulting expert for U.S. government regulatory agencies and as an expert witness for Federal ERISA litigation.
+He is a published author, a frequently quoted resource to journalists, a regular speaker at industry conferences, and guest on finance podcasts.
+Jim also regularly serves as a consulting expert for U.S. government regulatory agencies and as an expert witness for ERISA litigation.
+He is also a member of the Chancellor's Cabinet of UCLA, sitting on the Board of Visitors of the Political Science Department.
+Jim passionately serves as a Court Appointed Special Advocate (CASA) for foster care youth in the Los Angeles County Children's Court system.

-Jim Scheinberg began his career in venture capital in 1990 moving to general securities with Smith Barney Harris Upham in 1992.
-He joined Oppenheimer & Co., Inc. in 1994 as an Associate in the Oppenheimer Consulting Group, the firm’s institutional investment management consulting department, where he worked with sponsors of trustee-directed plans and other institutional clients.
+Jim began his career in venture capital in 1990 moving to general securities with Smith Barney Harris Upham in 1992.
+He joined Oppenheimer & Co., Inc. in 1994 as an Associate in the Oppenheimer Consulting Group, the firm's institutional investment management consulting department, where he worked with institutional fiduciary clients.
 In 2001, Jim founded what would become the Corporate Services Group of Oppenheimer Co., Inc. (CSG), where he eventually held the position of Director and Senior Vice President.
-CSG was an industry pioneer in providing conflict free, fee-only investment consulting and fiduciary advocacy for institutional, participant-directed plan sponsors.
-In 2008, Jim and CSG Partner Brant Griffin founded North Pier Fiduciary Management LLC.
+CSG was an industry pioneer in providing conflict-free, fee-only investment consulting and fiduciary advocacy for institutional, participant-directed plan sponsors.
+In 2008, Jim and key members of CSG founded North Pier.

 Member of the Board of Visitors of the UCLA Political Science Department